krother/Python3_Reference/writing_files.md

-# Definitions
+# Writing text files

 ## Opening a file for writing

 Writing text to files is very similar to reading.
-The only difference is the `'w'` parameter.
+One main difference is that you need to add the `'w'` parameter for *writing*.

     f = open('my_file.txt','w')
     f.write(text)
+    f.close()

+## Writing a list of strings

-If your data is a list of strings, it can be written to a file as a one-liner.
-You only need to add line breaks:
+If your data is a list of strings, it can be written to a file in one line of code.
+You only need to take care of adding line breaks at the end of each line:

     lines = ['first line\n', 'second line\n']
     open('my_file.txt','w').writelines(lines)

+## Writing a table to a text file

+A straightforward pattern to write multiple columns to a file uses a `for` loop to create lines with separators and newline characters:

+    names = ['Emily', 'Bob', 'Charlie']
+    ages = [23, 45, 67]

+    f = open('my_file.txt', 'w')
+    for name, age in zip(names, ages):
+        line = "{};{}\n".format(name, age)
+        f.write(line)
+    f.close()

+Like with reading, the `csv` and `pandas` offer more sophisticated ways to write tables.

 ## Appending to a file

-It is possible to add text to an existing file, too.
+It is possible to append text to an existing file, too.

     f = open('my_file.txt','a')
-    f.write(text)
+    f.write('line appended at the end')
+    f.close()

+## Closing a file after writing

+When writing data, Python *buffers* the data and writes it to the disk with a delay.
+The writing occurs after the file has been closed, when Python ends or when the buffer runs full.
+By using `close()` you make sure the data gets written.

+    f.close()